dasch-swiss/fileidentification-galaxy/README.md

 ## Modifying Default Settings

-In the `.env` file you can customise some default paths: e.g. DEFAULTPOLICIES the paths to the default policies, set custom default tmp dir location.
+In the `appconfig.toml` file you can customise some default values: e.g. the path to the default policies file or the location of the tmp dir.

 Other default params such as PDF/A export settings for LibreOffice or other strings are in `fileidentification/definitions/constants.py`.